sandrasungura/sungura/content/top/about.en.md

 <div class="textabout">
 <p>
 Hi!
 I’m a designer and animator from Madrid.
 I specialize in graphic design and interface, I also make animations and motion graphics.
-I also defend myself with Wordpress at intermediate level.
+I also know how to handle myself with Wordpress at intermediate level.
 I was born in Madrid 25 years ago, and my hobbies are painting, video games, photography and sport.
 </p>
 </div>